 Don’t assume your case will always fall under the three-year rule either.
 Depending on who the defendant is, you could have less time to file or other special rules that you must abide by.
 For example, claims against government entities will have different rules and deadlines.
 Failure to meet those deadlines could put your claim at risk.
 When you retain an attorney, they will be responsible for ensuring you file your lawsuit before the deadline.

-Call an Experienced Biloxi Car Accident Law Firm Today
+Call an Experienced Biloxi Car Accident Attorney Today

 Here at Smith & Holder, PLLC, our Biloxi car accident lawyers stand ready to fight for you.
 We will take all of the stress of paperwork, evidence collection, and insurance negotiations off of you while you recover from your injuries.
 We won’t stop until you have received every penny that your case is worth.
 So call our firm today or contact us online to set up a free consultation.